wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getsuperblockbudget.md

 ---
-title: dash:getsuperblockbudget \[POST\]
+title: getsuperblockbudget - Dash
-description: returns the absolute maximum sum of superblock payments allowed.
+description: Example code for the getsuperblockbudget json-rpc method. Сomplete guide on how to use getsuperblockbudget json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters